How to set background connectivity options (HTML)

 For more information, see Supporting your app with background tasks.

-For more information on how to create a lock screen app to receive background network notifications that use raw push notifications, see Quickstart: Create a lock screen app that uses background raw push notifications .
+For more information on how to create a lock screen app to receive background network notifications that use raw push notifications, see How to create a lock screen app that uses background raw push notifications .

 For more information on the process of registering a push notification channel and send it to your server, register a background task to activate from a raw push notification, and send a raw push notification to the channel and activate the background task, see How to use WNS to deliver raw push notifications to a lock screen app.